ONSdigital/ons-schema-definitions/rfcs/0001-generic-launch-receipting-pattern.md

   With this approach, eQ Runner will store all data from `survey_metadata.data` and also pass it downstream, implying that the JWT and `survey_metadata.data` and downstream `survey_metadata` should always be a one-to-one mapping.
   - Should eQ Runner blindly store data from upstream and send it downstream?
   - Given that RM systems must be validated with eQ, is there enough confidence to justify naively storing and transmitting down values from upstream?
 What about the bad actors...?

+#### Decision

+The approach for the v2 pattern that eQ will take will be to "**Send all data from survey_metadata.data downstream**".

+Reasons for selection:
+- The most flexible solution with the fastest turnaround time to onboard new RM systems and new survey types with different receipting requirements.
+- Does not require mapping all the survey types and their metadata in eQ Author or eQ Runner Schema Validator.
+- The risk of large payloads due to bugs or bad actors in the upstream system is minimal, given eQ Runner's data limit is enforced at the infrastructure level by Google, which means payload can be at most 1 MB at the moment.
+It is unlikely this would change, and the platform should manage any changes on an as-is basis.
+If the limit is hit, eQ Runner gracefully handles the error, and there are no adverse effects on other respondents. https://cloud.google.com/datastore/docs/concepts/limits
+  - Any move to another Document DB service such as MongoDB, which has a 16 MB limit per document, can be managed on an as-is basis.
+- This does not introduce any new vulnerabilities.
+The existing launch pattern allows for large string values if the browser URL length is not exceeded.
+- Downstream systems of eQ Runner should be resilient and protect themselves against large payloads since eQ Runner itself could be the product that contains the bug/bad actor.
+Therefore, eQ Runner adding artificially high length checks does not mean downstream systems are protected.

 ---